Providing educational opportunities for the future leaders of La Limonada.

 The Scholars program enables students to continue to receive a quality education from seventh grade to graduation.

-Our Director of Scholarships, Yoli Prado, shepherds the youth through their studies – often encouraging, praying with, and guiding students through a world most of their parents have not known.
+Our Director of Scholarships, Zuleima Chun, shepherds the youth through their studies – often encouraging, praying with, and guiding students through a world most of their parents have not known.

 We believe that children with dreams of completing a vocational high school program to become a bank teller or secretary should have the opportunity to work hard and complete their studies.
 Formal education is vital if the children of La Limonada are to escape gang violence, drug addiction, physical and sexual abuse, and the cycle of extreme poverty that grips the community.